Ahad-mirza/Python-Keywords/README.md

-🚀 Overview

-This program demonstrates the use of conditional statements (**, **, ``) in Python through a variety of practical examples:

-User Authentication 🔐

-Temperature Check 🌡️

-Income Tax Calculation 💰

-Day Classification 📅

-Driving License Eligibility 🚗

-**📚 About **, **, and **``

-``: Executes a block of code if the condition is true.

-``: Short for "else if," checks another condition if the previous one is false.

-``: Executes a block of code if none of the previous conditions are true.

-🔑 Features

-1. User Authentication

-Prompts the user to enter a username and password.

-Validates credentials for secure access.

-2. Temperature Check 🌡️

-Suggests actions based on the current temperature:

-Stay hydrated for high temperatures.

-Enjoy a walk on pleasant days.

-Wear a jacket in cold weather.

-3. Income Tax Calculation 💰

-Computes the tax rate based on annual income:

-10% for income ≤ 50,000.

-20% for income between 50,001 and 100,000.

-30% for income > 100,000.

-4. Day Classification 📅

-Identifies whether the day entered is a weekend or weekday.

-5. Driving License Eligibility 🚗

-Evaluates eligibility based on age:

-Too young (under 16).

-Requires parental consent (16-18).

-Eligible (18+).

-✨ How It Works

-Input prompts guide the user through each feature sequentially.

-Conditions evaluate inputs and provide tailored outputs based on logic.

-The program ensures user-friendly interaction with clear messages and suggestions.

-🛠️ Usage

-Run the program in a Python environment.

-Follow the prompts and enter requested data.

-Observe outputs based on your inputs.

-Enjoy exploring Python's powerful decision-making constructs! 🐍
+# Understanding if, elif, and else Statements in Python

+This repository contains an explanation of how `if`, `elif`, and `else` statements work in Python.
+These conditional statements are crucial for decision-making in programming and allow a program to perform different actions based on varying conditions.

+## Conditional Statements Explained

+### `if` Statement
+The `if` statement is used to evaluate a condition.
+If the condition evaluates to `True`, the block of code associated with the `if` statement is executed.
+It is the starting point of any decision-making process.

+### `elif` Statement
+`elif` stands for "else if" and is used to evaluate another condition if the initial `if` condition is `False`.
+It allows for checking multiple possibilities sequentially.
+You can have multiple `elif` conditions in your logic.

+### `else` Statement
+The `else` statement provides a fallback option.
+It is executed when none of the preceding `if` or `elif` conditions are satisfied.
+It ensures that the program can handle unexpected inputs or default scenarios.

+## Scenarios Discussed

+### 1. Username and Password Verification 🔐
+This scenario demonstrates how to verify a user's credentials.
+If the provided username and password match the predefined ones, access is granted.
+Otherwise, an error message is displayed.

+### 2. Temperature Check 🌡️
+Based on the input temperature, different suggestions are provided:
+- High temperature (≥30°C): Advice to stay hydrated.
+- Moderate temperature (between 20°C and 30°C): Suggestion to enjoy a walk.
+- Low temperature (<20°C): Recommendation to wear a jacket.

+### 3. Tax Rate Calculation 💰
+The script calculates the tax rate based on annual income:
+- Low-income earners (≤50,000): Tax rate is 10%.
+- Middle-income earners (50,001–100,000): Tax rate is 20%.
+- High-income earners (>100,000): Tax rate is 30%.

+### 4. Day of the Week Check 📅
+This scenario identifies whether the entered day is a weekend or a weekday.
+It categorizes Saturday and Sunday as weekends, while all other days are considered weekdays.

+### 5. Driving License Eligibility 🚗
+The script determines eligibility for a driving license based on age:
+- Under 16: Not eligible.
+- Between 16 and 18: Eligible with parental consent.
+- Above 18: Fully eligible.

+## Key Takeaways
+- Conditional statements are essential for making programs responsive and dynamic.
+- The `if` statement initiates decision-making.
+- The `elif` statement allows for multiple conditions to be checked sequentially.
+- The `else` statement handles all cases not explicitly addressed.

+Understanding and implementing these statements effectively can significantly enhance your programming skills.

+Happy learning! 😊